 DHCD reserves the right to offer funding for BDR projects based upon a phased implementation approach.
-Appropriate projects will have successfully completed the BDR planning process and developed an appropriate economic restructuring plan, but have legitimate barriers to securing all resources necessary to complete the entire BDR project within the timeframe of a CDBG contract.
+Appropriate projects will have successfully completed the BDR planning process and developed an appropriate economic restructuring plan but have legitimate barriers to securing all resources necessary to complete the entire BDR project within the timeframe of a CDBG contract.
 Under this option, available funding will be based on the prioritized and phased implementation of activities with CDBG funds initially only available for activities identified as the highest priority.
 Funding for subsequent activities will be released following the prompt and successful completion of the highest priority CDBG funded activities and all agreed upon leverage activities.
+Funding for activities addressing major concentrations of blighted properties (beautification efforts, decorative sidewalks, installation of benches, gateways, signage, overhead relocation, etc.) will only be released on a performance basis once the physical and economic blighting elimination activities (facade improvements) have been completed.